stud131/docs-monaca/content/faq/environment.en.md

 ## Can I use my own development environment to develop Monaca apps?

 Yes, you can.
 Monaca comes with [Monaca Localkit](/en/products_guide/monaca_localkit) and [Monaca CLI](/en/products_guide/monaca_cli) which allow you to develop locally using your own preferred IDE or code editor.

-## As a Visual Studio user, can I use Visual Studio to develop Monaca apps?

-If you are familiar with Visual Studio, you can develop Monaca apps using an extension called [Monaca for Visual Studio](/en/products_guide/monaca_vs).
-Most of [Monaca Cloud IDE](/en/products_guide/monaca_ide)'s features are included in this extension.
-Therefore, app development with Monaca for Visual Studio is very similar to the one with Monaca Cloud IDE.

 ## Application does not run on Preview panel in the IDE.